Back

 Source: Population and Housing Census, 1960, 1972, 1981, 1991, 2000, 2010, 2020

 The employment and unemployment rates of the population change according to the state of the economy.
 In 1960, and 1972, the unemployment rate of the population was particularly high amongst both males and females, as was the case in 2010.
 However, during the COVID-19 pandemic, preventative measures implemented by the government of Aruba kept a significant rise in the unemployment rate at bay.
 In 2020, the unemployment rate of males equaled 9.2% and that of females 8.0%.
-After the pandemic, the employment rate rose again to reach pre-pandemic levels in 2022, and the unemployment rate declined.
+After the pandemic, the employment rate rose again to reach pre-pandemic levels, and the unemployment rate declined to 4.0% in 2023.

 Download items: